jhedstrom/drupalextension/doc/subcontexts.rst

   functions, preface the filename with the project's machine name to prevent namespace collisions.

-* Writing step definitions for the subcontext is only slighly different than writing them for the main context.
+* Writing step definitions for the subcontext is only slightly different than writing them for the main context.

 Your subcontext must include, at a minimum, lines 7 and 8 below.